SirRmelTheThird/HyperJump/README.md

         +getWinner() Player
     }

-    InPlayState ..|> GameState : implements
+    GameState <|..
+InPlayState : implements
-    GameOverState ..|> GameState : implements
+    GameState <|..
+GameOverState : implements
-    InPlayState --> GameOverState : transitions to
+    InPlayState ..> GameOverState : instantiates
 ```

 The game progresses through two states: `InPlayState` and `GameOverState`, both implementing the `GameState` interface.
-After each turn `InPlayState` checks whether the current player has reached the end of their path, and if so transitions to `GameOverState` by returning it from `nextState()`.
-The game loop in `PlayerTurn` simply calls `isGameOver()` each round, with no conditional logic about which state it is in.
+After each turn `InPlayState` checks whether the current player has reached the end of their path, and if so instantiates a `GameOverState` and returns it from `nextState()`.
+The game loop in `PlayerTurn` simply calls `isGameOver()` each round with no conditional logic about which state it is in.

 ---